 First the Wall St. bail out, sovaldi sale then a bailout for the auto industry, nurse now finally a bailout for the people is possibly on the way.
 Obama administration is about to order government-controlled lenders Fannie Mae and Freddie Mac to forgive a portion of the mortgage debt of millions of Americans who owe more than what their homes are worth.
+Click here to find out more ways to get out of debt.
 An estimated 15 million U.S. mortgages – one in five – are underwater with negative equity of some $800 billion.
+Trusted financial advisors will tackle the issue.
 Recall that on Christmas Eve 2009, unhealthy the Treasury Department waived a $400 billion limit on financial assistance to Fannie and Freddie, pledging unlimited help.
 The actual vehicle for the bailout could be the Bush-era Home Affordable Refinance Program, or HARP, a sister program to Obama’s loan modification effort.
 HARP was just extended through June 30, 2011.

 The move, if it happens, would be a stunning political and economic bombshell less than 100 days before a midterm election in which Democrats are currently expected to suffer massive, if not historic losses.
 The key date to watch is August 17 when the Treasury Department holds a much-hyped meeting on the future of Fannie and Freddie.